The-Buckbeaks/GraceShopper/README.md

 Octopus's Garden was built by <a href="https://github.com/The-Buckbeaks">the Buckbeaks</a>, a team of 4 senior phase software engineering immersive students as part of the Grace Hopper Program at Fullstack Academy of Code, New York.

+## 💻 Technologies Used

+Front-end: React, Redux, OAuth, React, CSS Grids
+Back-end: Node, Express, PostgreSQL, Sequelize
+Deployment: Heroku, Travis CI/CD

+## 🌱 Getting Started

+* Fork and clone this repo

+  > npm install

+* Start the build process and your application with: npm run start-dev.
+If you using Windows, you may need to execute npm run start-server and npm run build-watch separately (in their own terminal tabs).
+  Seed database by executing npm run seed

 <details>
 <summary>Boilerplate README.md for reference</summary>